-Creation of mood board is an additional line item that most photographers offer but it is totally doable if you prefer to do it yourself and send it across to your photographer.
+Creation of mood board is an additional line item that most photographers offer but it is part of my membership!
+It is totally doable if you prefer to do it yourself and send it across to your photographer.
 I guide my clients who prefer to do their own mood board and it would likely take you a few days to pull it together but you would have delved deep into the questions and the resulting imagery that you would like to achieve out of the shoot.
 I often include light and prop setups in the mood boards that I create for my clients as it shows how the props and backdrops can come together with the intended lighting.
 It is again a huge time saver on shoot day as we can eliminate those setups that ain’t your cup of tea and work with those that you like for the shoot.

 Pro Tip: Save your go-bys into Freeform or Milanote or Miro and share it with your photographer.
 That way you can easily comment and collaborate with each other.

 A shoot with a finalized shot list and mood board gets you amazing results as you have thought through of how you intend to use the images, what kind of images you wish to have and how best to execute the game plan.
 The time savings means that I, as the photographer, once getting the safe shots on the shot list, would have time to get other unplanned shots in the bag and which you potentially may like better.
 Often times, I would suggest unplanned shots once we have the safe shots in the bag and every single time, my client chooses those as part of their final images.

 Pro Tip: If you have always felt stressed and worried every time you need to have a photo shoot, definitely talk to your photographer about mood board creation and create it to see the difference it will make to your photo shoot and the resulting imagery.